jcurl/RJCP.base/msbuild/buildtasks/README.md

 ### 1.1.
 Tested Environments

 This library has been tested to be consumed with Visual Studio 2019 installed, imported into the newer .NET SDK Project format.
-The traditional MSBuild environment has not been tested, but may work (slight modifications may be required).

 ## 2. Using this Library via NuGet